josegabrielnb/reproducible-research_homework/README.md

 }
 ```
 A dataframe is created containing 3 variables: x, y and time.
-The code simulates a 'random walk' according to x- and y-coordinates, meaning the
+The code simulates a 'random walk' according to x- and y-coordinates.
+A for loop is used and creates an iteration, whereby the size of the step and the angle is specified.
+The subsequent step (in terms of the angle/direction) is determined from the previous step.

 ```{r}
 data1 <- random_walk(500)